ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 * A matching private key in `.update-certificates/default.key.pem`.
 * A set of default settings in `.manifest_tool.json`.
 * Mbed Device Management settings in `.mbed_cloud_config.json`, including default settings for:
-    * A unique vendor identifier, based on the domain name supplied to `mbed dm init`.
+    * A unique vendor identifier, based on the domain name supplied as the `-d` parameter to `mbed dm init`.
-    * A unique model identifier, based on the vendor identifier and the model name supplied to `mbed dm init`.
+    * A unique model identifier, based on the vendor identifier and the model name supplied as the `--model-name` to `mbed dm init`.
     * The path of the update certificate and private key.
 * Mbed Device Management update credentials in `update_defalut_resources.c`
 * Mbed Device Management developer credentials in `mbed_cloud_dev_credentials.c`